wjakob/nanobind/docs/porting.rst

   nanobind.
 - ○ **Holders**: nanobind instances co-locate instance data with a Python object instead of accessing it via a holder type.
-This is a major difference compared to pybind11 and may need tweaks to bind code that uses unique and shared pointers.
-The :ref:`intermediate <ownership>` and :ref:`advanced
+This is a major difference compared to pybind11 and will require changes to binding code that used custom holders (e.g. unique or shared pointers).
+The :ref:`intermediate
-  <ownership_adv>` sections on object ownership provide further detail.
+  <ownership>` and :ref:`advanced <ownership_adv>` sections on object ownership
+  provide further detail.
 - ○ **Multi-intepreter, Embedding**: The ability to embed Python in an executable or run several independent Python interpreters in the same process is unsupported.
 Nanobind caters to bindings only.
 Multi-interpreter support